 - (A) Performance risks This is the risk of a loss to investors and depends upon the financial performance and future certainty of the Company and its ability to meet its commitments to you.
-The Company posted a profit of \$126,903 for the half year ended 31 December 2020, (compared with a loss of \$8959 for the half year ended 31 December 2019) and a profit of \$350,995 for the year ended 30 June 2021.
-Please refer to the financial accounts in Section 7 of this Prospectus. - (B) Loan default risk An inherent performance risk is that of a loan going into default, and the Company not receiving interest from the borrower for an extended period of time.
+The Company posted a profit of \$185,183for the half year ended 31 December 2021, (compared with a profit of \$126,903 for the half year ended 31 December 2020 and a loss of \$8,959 for the half year ended 31 December 2019) and a profit of \$351,047 for the year ended 30 June 2022.
+Please refer to the financial accounts in Section 8 of this Prospectus. - (B) Loan default risk An inherent performance risk is that of a loan going into default, and the Company not receiving interest from the borrower for an extended period of time.
 The Company could be exposed to the risk of a reduction in property valuations if there was a significant decline in Australian property values.
 The Company believes it has appropriate policies to manage and control the level of risk as detailed in the Sections 5 and 7 of this Prospectus.

-The average loan size to any one borrower at 30 June 2021 was \$145,975.
+The average loan size to any one borrower at 30 June 2022 was \$130,057.
 The Company believes that its equity capital is sufficient to carry an average loan to its recovery stage, should there be a default.
 However, for as long as the Company has a relatively low level of Secured Notes on issue, any loans it makes will represent a significant percentage of its loan book and accordingly represent a greater concentration of lending risk than would be the case with a larger loan portfolio.
 ASIC identified that a main cause of companies failing was predominantly lending directly or indirectly to related corporations for risky developments.
 The Company has made no loans to related parties and currently has no exposure to development loans.
-It is the Company's intention not to advance more than 10% of its loan portfolio for development
+It is the Company's intention not to advance more than 10% of its loan portfolio for development loans.